appacademy/SWEO-Part-Time-Resources/1-Module/5-week/2-day/README.md

 `Discussion`

-- Is JS single-threaded or multi-threaded?What does this mean?
+- Is JS single-threaded or multi-threaded?
+What does this mean?
-  1. answer
+  1. Single Threaded - Can only do one thing at a time
 - What is a 'stack'?
-  1. answer
+  1. First in - First Last (FILO)

 ```js
 function foo() {